the-road-to-javascript/the-road-to-javascript/manuscript/intro.md

 # Foreword

-TODO - not comprehensive, but a road with lots of fundamentals to make you an efficeint and effective JavbaScript developer
+TODO - not comprehensive, but a road with lots of fundamentals to make you an efficient and effective JavaScript developer
 - enable you to pick up a framework such as React.js afterward

 TODO - The Road to React teaches the fundamentals of React.
 You will build a real-world application in plain React without complicated tooling.
 Everything from project setup to deployment on a server will be explained to you.
 The book comes with additional referenced reading material and exercises with each chapter.
 After reading the book, you will be able to build your own applications in React.
 The material is kept up to date by myself and the community.
 In the Road to React, I offer a foundation before you dive into the broader React ecosystem.
 It explains general concepts, patterns, and best practices for a real-world React application.
 Essentially, you will learn to build your own React application from scratch, with features like pagination, client-side and server-side searching, and advanced interactions like sorting.
 I hope this book captures my enthusiasm for React and JavaScript, and that it helps you get started with it.